 Some Straight Talk

-However, for writing in competitive markets–where competitive writers are also familiar with sales copy that sells–you’ll need to study beyond The Accelerated Program for Six-Figure Copywriting from AWAI.
-You’ll also need the advanced course.
-Or you’ll need the additional study materials I explain below.
-For markets where a strong direct response competitive presence does not already exist AWAI course will help you write copy that converts.
+However, if you are writing in hugely competitive markets–where competitive writers are also familiar with sales copy that sells–you’ll need to study beyond The Accelerated Program for Six-Figure Copywriting from AWAI.
+You’ll also need the advanced course–eventually.
+For markets where a strong direct response competitive presence does not already exist AWAI course ALONE will help you write copy that converts.

 The course is NOT about getting clients.